-- Ends policies
+- Results policies

-These policies define the end results desired for our students and what they are expected to know and be able to do as a result of their educational experience.
-Ends Results policies are based on the Lake Washington School District Mission, Vision, Student Profile, and Guiding Principles.
+These policies define the results desired for our students and what they are expected to know and be able to do as a result of their educational experience.
+Results policies are based on the Lake Washington School District Mission, Vision, Student Profile, and Guiding Principles.